3hiuwoo/PMQ/README.md

 ```
 python train.py -h
 ```
+**Delete in final version**: train2.py train3.py, etc. are for experimental test, which share the same arguments with train.py, see EXP.md for more details.

 ## Fine-tuning

-To fine-tune with pretrained model, run:
+To fine-tune and test with pretrained model, run:
 ```
 python finetune.py  --data [dataset's name]\
 --root [folder containing directories of datasets]\